-Workspace Design to Support Employee Wellbeing
+Workspace Design & Employee Wellbeing

 Wellbeing is a big deal for companies.
 A place where we spend many hours in the week has a very real and substantial impact on our mental health.
 If employees are not functioning at their best, there are implications for lost hours, reduced productivity, and falling profits.
 Today, employers are aware of the responsibilities they have towards their employees’ mental health more than ever before.
 This has been enhanced by a shift from why people have mental health problems, to looking at how more people can benefit from good mental health.